 1. Write Research-Based Content.

 It’s okay to include personal experiences but we also have to dig more by doing research.
-Gather as many information as you can.
+Gather as much information as you can.
 Know your target readers.
 Never write to please everyone.
 Focus on your specific target market.

 2. Improve Credibility.